Senior Management Team

-She has two children and enjoys exploring the outdoors with her dog Murphy, travel, running and taking on new challenges.
+She has two children and enjoys exploring the outdoors, travel, running and taking on new challenges.

-Head of Marketing and Communications, Senior Management Team
+Emma Owen – Head of Marketing and Communications

 Emma trained as a journalist and worked on local and regional newspapers for nine years.
 She has worked in the charity sector for 20 years and held PR, events management and fundraising positions at two national charities before coming to PACT as a fundraising manager in 2008.
 As the department grew she took over the management of PACT’s communications and marketing team.

-Emma is married with two children and outside of work she enjoys running, pilates, reading and being a part of the organising committee of her town’s annual music festival.
+Emma lives in north Hampshire with her husband and two children and outside of work she enjoys running, fitness, baking, reading and being a part of the organising committee of her town’s annual music festival.

 Qualifications: NCTJ NCE in Newspaper Journalism.

 Nick joined PACT in 2010.
-He has over 30 years’ experience working 19 years for a local firm in audit, eight years in industry and now for PACT.
-Nick is a Chartered Accountant and is a Fellow of the Institute.
+He has more than 30 years’ experience working 19 years for a local firm in audit, eight years in industry and now for PACT.
+Nick is a chartered accountant and is a Fellow of the Institute.

 Nick has three children.
-He was once very much involved with the Speedway side in the town, wrote for a local paper and even had a hand in managing the side – and hopes very much the sport will return having ended in 2008.
+He was once very much involved with the speedway side in Reading, wrote for a local paper and even had a hand in managing the side – and hopes very much the sport will return having ended in 2008.
 Nick also is an avid new music fan.